danielmrhodes/JANUS/README.md

 /Reaction/SendToUpstreamJanus\
 /Reaction/OnlyRecoils

-This is condition is never satisified and will set entire Rutherford distribtion to zero.
+This is condition is never satisified and will set entire Rutherford distribution to zero.

+*In the cuurent version, you cannot simulate only the recoils entering the downstream detctor while also including the projectiles backscattering to the upstream detector.
+I'll work on a fix.*

 ### Optional /Beam commands
 | Command | Description |